Terms & Conditions – Postillion Hotels B.V

 - no later than two weeks before the booked date, CLIENT must have paid 100% of the Booking Value.

-Payment of the Booking Value, plus other costs incurred, must be made within the agreed term or terms.
+Payments afterwards by invoice are only allowed when agreed within a Partnership Agreement (1.5) Payment of the Booking Value, plus other costs incurred, must be made within the agreed term or terms.
 If no term or terms have been agreed, payment must be made within 14 (fourteen) days of the invoice date.

 When the deposit schedule is not complied with, VENUE is entitled to suspend or cancel the agreement with immediate effect at its discretion and to deny CLIENT access to the meeting or conference accommodation and/or additional services and/or hotel rooms.
 In the event that the agreement is cancelled by VENUE, CLIENT owes VENUE cancellation costs in accordance with the cancellation provisions set out below.